 Plants grow in nature without all sorts of extra attention.
-Why can’t I rely on nature to take care of the plants in my landscape?
+Why can’t I rely on nature to take care of the plants in my backyard?

 Ideally, nature would take care of this beautiful natural scenery for us.
 Unfortunately, we often want to grow plants in places they wouldn’t naturally grow.
 We also want to grow more of them than would naturally grow in an area.
 And we want to plant them at what nature would consider being the “wrong” time of season.
 Because of all this, we can’t rely on nature to provide the necessary elements to establish our new plants.